Introduction to managing sickness in the workplace

 From time to time, your employees are going to get ill and will need time off to recover.
-It is important that you have a policy in place to help you manage sickness in the workplace, in order to make sure it does not impact your overall productivity.
+It is important that you have a policy in place when managing sickness in the workplace.
+This will make sure that sickness does not impact your overall productivity.

 There are different types of absence that you need to look out for when managing sickness in the workplace:

 Sick leave and pay

-In your contracts, you might have a section which sets out exactly what your employee is entitled to if they need to take extended time off.
+In your employee contracts, you might have a section which sets out exactly what an employee is entitled to if they need to take extended time off.
 This may include statutory sick pay (SSP).
-If you do not have this written in to your contracts, you can take your advice from the government’s statutory sick pay calculator and can find out more about sick leave and pay here.
+If you do not have this written in to your contracts, you can take your advice from the government’s statutory sick pay calculator.

 Short term sickness

 You might want to ask them to let you know within an hour of their normal start time what their illness is and when they think they will be able to come back to work.
-If the illness lasts more than seven days, you might want to ask them to provide a note from their doctor, letting you know if they are fit to return to work.
-These notes can help you understand what jobs your employee will be able do when they return and whether they need to have lighter duties for a short period of time.
+If the illness lasts more than seven days, you might want to ask them to provide a note from their doctor.
+This note will let you know if they are fit to return to work.
+Also, these notes can help you understand what jobs your employee will be able do when they return and whether they need to have lighter duties for a short period of time.

 Long term illness